GogoVega/nestor-bot/README.md

 ### Add Info Using the Slash Command

-The Bot contains several commands to manage the command and permissions of the Bot:
+The Bot contains several commands to manage orders, permissions Bot and more:

 - `command-fablab`
   - `description`